[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 NeuroLogic A*esque relies on NeuroLogic and adds an A* search heuristic on top to estimate the score of the tokens at each decoding step.
 The score of the token $v$ at decoding step $t$ is calculated as $f(y_{t,v}) = s(\mathbf{y}_{<t}) + h(y_{t,v})$ where $s(\mathbf{y}_{<t})$ is the decoded sequence so far and $h(y_{t,v})$ is a estimation of the score of the future sequence.
 In practice, $h(y_{t,v})$ is computed by generating a beam search continuation of $l$ tokens in the future.
 Each continuation is then evaluated by the Neurologic score formula, which consider user defined constraints.

-GANs are a model architecture that present a training objective very interesting for all generative purposes.
-We will see how they work, why they work well for continuous modalities such as images, but not no for discrete ones like natural language.
+Generative Adversarial Networks are a class of models featuring a generator and a discriminator, both trained adversarially.
+We will see here how they work, why they work well for continuous modalities such as images, but not much for discrete ones like natural language.
 Despite this, several attempts have been made and successfully generate coherent text results in certain conditions.

 A GAN is made of two networks: